Who can be referred?

 If you believe that your child may have a disability, you may refer your child for an evaluation by submitting a written request to your school district.
 Address the letter to Mr. Gregory Esposito, Child Study Team Supervisor, along with a brief reason of why you would like to refer your child for evaluation.

-When a student is referred for an initial evaluation to determine eligibility for special education programs and services, an evaluation plan meeting is held within 20 days of the written request (The time frame excludes school holidays, but does not exclude summer vacation).
+When a student is referred for an initial evaluation to determine eligibility for special education programs and services, an Initial Evaluation Planning meeting is held within 20 days of the written request (The time frame excludes school holidays, but does not exclude summer vacation).
 Attendees include but are not limited to, the Child Study Team which includes the school psychologist, school social worker, learning disabilities teacher consultant, the parents, and the regular education teacher.
 This group shall determine whether evaluations are warranted and, if warranted, shall determine the nature and scope of the evaluations.

 If it is determined that evaluations are necessary and parental consent is given, the evaluations, determination of eligibility for services, and if eligible, development and implementation of the IEP for the student shall be completed within 90 calendar days of date in which the district received parental permission to evaluate.